 At least 90 percent of your cat’s recommended daily calorie intake should be through high-quality cat food, with no more than 10 percent coming from treats, but these treats could include vegetables.

 Are vegetables good for cats?

 Cats do not actually require vegetables in their diet, but they are able to safely eat many of them.
 In small doses, vegetables can be of value to your cat, but they should not form a major part of their diet.
 To ensure your cat is getting all the nutrients they need, you should invest in a good quality cat food.

 You do not need to provide your cat with vegetables every day; cats may appreciate them most when they are given a few times a week as a treat.

 Even though vegetables are considered extremely healthy for us, exceeding the 10 percent mark of your cat’s daily calorie intake will mean you risk problems with too many carbohydrates, which could lead to obesity.

 Can I give my cat too much vegetable?

-Any food has the potential to make your cat unwell, if eaten to excess, so it is important to remember that cats can be allergic to any kind of food.
+Any food has the potential to make your cat unwell if eaten to excess, so it is best to limit vegetables to an occasional treat.